 Recognizing that our members come to the McNally Project at different points in their academic and research career, we want to create an environment that best aligns with and supports the educational needs of members who are actively engaged in research along a trajectory toward that of an independent researcher.
 Our organizational structure is intended to guide and set expectations around participation in the McNally Project community.
 This explicit focus on research is meant to align with the overall strategic goal of the McNally Project to foster the growth and development of research capacity within and related to paramedicine in Canada.
 This structure is subject to continued change as negotiated by members of the McNally Project.

-- Scientists should hold an academic appointment that obligates research and allows them to formally supervise graduate students.
-Scientists should have a history of securing competitive funding, and publishing in peer-reviewed journals
+- Scientists should have a history of securing competitive funding, and publishing in peer-reviewed journals.

-- Scientists are responsible for mentoring/teaching senior fellows and fellows
+- Scientists are responsible for mentoring/teaching members and trainees of all levels.

-- Senior Fellows are currently enrolled in a PhD program with a substantial research requirement that includes the completion of a dissertation, or hold a non-PhD doctoral degree (EdD, JD etc.) and demonstrated evidence of research contributions.
+- Senior Fellows are currently enrolled in a PhD/DPhil or Professional Doctorate program with a substantial research requirement that includes the completion of a dissertation/thesis; or, hold a non-PhD doctoral degree (e.g. EdD, JD) and demonstrated evidence of research contributions.

 - Senior Fellows are responsible for mentoring/teaching fellows and members